Wangxinqian/Andy-s-Learning-SpaCE/Personal_CV.md

 > ##### Arranged by date, some vital experiences are attached with a symbol of "*"

 ### CESS7030: Introduction to Introduction to Software Engineering
+#### Minesweeper Game, involving the utilization of python's fundemental data structures
+#### Pipe Game, involving the knowledge of python class's Inheritance
+#### Minesweeper Game, involving the knowledge of Graphical User Interface
 ## Currently Focusing On
 ### Python Algorithms and Data Structures
    -  [LeetCode Learning](/LeetCode)